christiangoerdes/Blackjack/README.md

 To use the client, you first need to install Node.js.

-Next, in the axiosConfig file located in the `/Client directory`, set the baseURL to the server host you want to use.
+Next, in the axiosConfig file located in the `/Client` directory, set the baseURL to the server host you want to use.

 To install dependencies, run the following command in the `/Client` directory:
 ```